lpolerecky/LANS/README.md

 ## Summary

-Look@NanoSIMS (abbreviated as LANS) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS data produced by the Cameca 50L instrument.
-Because LANS is developed in Matlab, you will need Matlab (core plus the image processing and statistical toolboxes) to run it.
-Additionally, you will need to have a LaTeX distribution installed on your computer to enable useful features such as export of images and graphs as PDF documents.
+Look@NanoSIMS (abbreviated as **LANS**) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS data produced by the Cameca NanoSIMS 50L instrument.
+Because LANS is developed in Matlab and makes use of pdflatex, you will need Matlab (proprietary software) and LaTeX (free software) installed on your computer to run it.

-## Basic features
+## Features

-These features are available since the 1st release of the program in 2011, and are described in details in the manual
+- **Loading** of secondary ion counts (SIC) image data (Cameca *.im files)
+  - all planes and masses
+  - in blocks

-- Display of planes for detected masses
+  - selected planes and masses
+  - merging of multiple *.im files into one
+  - dead-time and QSA corrections applicable
+  - support of zip-compressed input data (*.im.zip files)
+- **Accumulation** of planes, with **drift-correction** applied
-- Drift-corrected accumulation of planes
+- Definition of **regions of interest (ROIs)**
-- Manual and semi-automated defition of ROIs (regions of interest)
+  - manual and semi-automated
-- Definition of ROIs based on an external image (e.g. FISH or TEM) is also possible
+  - based on NanoSIMS images, or on an imported **external** image (e.g., FISH, TEM, SEM) with **alignment** done within LANS
-- ROI classification (manual & automated)
+  - ROI **classification** (manual & automated)
+  - watershed segmentation of ROIs
+- **Quantification** of isotopic and elemental **ratios**
-- Quantification of elemental and isotopic composition
+- **Display and export** of results in **text** and **graphics** formats
-  - images
+  - images (various colormaps)
-  - lateral profiles
-  - depth profiles (in ROIs)
+  - lateral and depth profiles
   - histograms
-  - scatter plots
+  - scatter plots (color-coded based on ROI classification)
-- RGB composition
+  - overlays of nanoSIMS images in an RGB image
+  - overlays of nanoSIMS and external images in an RGB image or a 3D surface plot
+- **Statistical analysis** of data in ROIs
+  - comparison of ROIs
-- Statistical comparison of ROIs and ROI classes from one or multiple datasets
+  - comparison of ROI classes
-- Dead-time and QSA corrections

-## Download & Install
+  - comparison of treatments or experimental time-points
+- Tools for **processing and statistical analysis of multiple** nanoSIMS datasets

+## Installation instructions

 Download the latest stable version of the program, manuals, and test-data.